henrijamesNG/Kaggle_Credit_Scoring/README.md

 <br>

-[*Give Me Some Credit* Private leaderboard](https://www.kaggle.com/c/GiveMeSomeCredit/leaderboard)(Would be just after the 86th with my model AUC score of 0.86741)
+[Private leaderboard of the competition *Give Me Some Credit*](https://www.kaggle.com/c/GiveMeSomeCredit/leaderboard) (Would be just after the 86th with my model AUC score of 0.86741)

 <br>
 <img src="2021-05-27 (2)_LI.jpg" alt="Figure 1" style="width: 400px;"/>